Okie from Muskogee - Merle Haggard

-Though for the last decade his new recordings have received almost no airplay—in the innocently cruel Nashville taxonomy, he is classified as a living legend—Merle Ronald Haggard remains, with the arguable exception of Hank Williams, the single most influential singer-songwriter in country music history.
+Merle Haggard stands, with the arguable exception of Hank Williams, as the single most influential singer-songwriter in country music history.

-Haggard is certainly one of the genre’s most versatile artists.
-His repertory ranges wide: aching ballads (“Today I Started Loving You Again,” “Silver Wings”); sly, frisky narratives (“Old Man from the Mountain,” “It’s Been a Great Afternoon”); semi-autobiographical reflections (“Mama Tried,” “Hungry Eyes”), political commentaries (“Under the Bridge,” “Rainbow Stew”), proletarian homages (“Workin’ Man Blues,” “White Line Fever”), as well as drinking songs that are jukebox, cover-band, and closing-time standards (“Swinging Doors,” “The Bottle Let Me Down,” “I Think I'll Just Sit Here and Drink”).
+Haggard was certainly one of the genre’s most versatile artists.
+Stylistically, he mined honky-tonk, blues, jazz, pop, and folk.
+His repertory ranged wide: aching ballads (“Today I Started Loving You Again,” “Silver Wings”); sly, frisky narratives (“Old Man from the Mountain,” “It’s Been a Great Afternoon”); semi-autobiographical reflections (“Mama Tried,” “Hungry Eyes”), political commentaries (“Under the Bridge,” “Rainbow Stew”), proletarian homages (“Workin’ Man Blues,” “White Line Fever”), as well as drinking songs that are jukebox, cover-band, and closing-time standards (“Swinging Doors,” “The Bottle Let Me Down,” “I Think I'll Just Stay Here and Drink”).

 His acolytes are legion and include many of country music’s brightest and lesser lights, as well as thousands of nightclub musicians.
 As fiddler Jimmy Belken, a longtime member of the Strangers, Haggard’s exemplary touring band, once told The New Yorker, “If someone out there workin’ music doesn't bow deep to Merle, don’t trust him about much anything else.”

 Haggard was born poor, though not desperately so, in Depression-era Bakersfield to Jim and Flossie Haggard, migrants from Oklahoma.
 Jim, a railroad carpenter, died of a stroke in 1946, forcing Flossie to find work as a bookkeeper.